Probabilistic Predictions of Process-Induced Deformation in Carbon/Epoxy Composites Using a Deep Operator Network: Experimental Materials and Methods

 \subsection{Experimental Cure Cycles and Measurements}

-The specimens were subjected to three different cure cycles: one isothermal baseline cycle and two non-isothermal cycles identified through the optimization scheme developed previously ~\cite{18_Limaye2024}.
+The specimens were subjected to three different cure cycles: one isothermal baseline cycle and two non-isothermal cycles identified through the optimization scheme developed previously~\cite{18_Limaye2024}.
 The time–temperature histories were recorded and compared against the simulated cure profiles for the baseline, optimal R11, and optimal R21 cycles, as shown in Figure~\ref{fig:Experimentalcure_cycles_combined}.
 After cooling to room temperature (\SI{20}{\degreeCelsius}), the caul plate and specimens were demolded.
-The cured laminates exhibited a curved profile analogous to a beam in bending, and the mid-span deflection was measured as illustrated in Figure~\ref{fig:samplePID_measurement}.
-Multiple repeats were performed for each cure cycle, and the resulting PID values were measured using this setup.
+The cured laminates exhibited a curved profile analogous to a beam in bending, and the mid-span deflection was measured as illustrated in Figure~\ref{fig:samplePID_measurement}. and the resulting PID values were measured using this setup.
 These measurements were used to validate the simulation predictions and to assess the robustness of the optimization scheme aimed at minimizing PID.
-The experimental PID measurements and corresponding simulation results are summarized in Table~\ref{tab:pid_validation}.
-The simulated PID for the baseline cure cycle lies within the experimental standard deviation, while the simulations for the optimal cycles exhibit less than 10\% error relative to the measured values.
-This level of agreement provides confidence in the validated simulations and supports the use of additional optimization runs, performed with the objective of minimizing PID, as reliable data for subsequent AI model development.
+Multiple repeats were performed for the baseline and R11 cure cycle, with three to four specimens manufactured for each repeat.
+Manufacturing trial repeats were necessary for baseline and R11 cure cycle due to the deviations in specimen temperature measurements from the ideal simulated cure cycle temperatures.
+These deviations can be seen in Figure~\ref{fig:Experimentalcure_cycles_combined} when transitioning from a faster heating rate to an isothermal hold (in case of baseline) or when transitioning from a heating to cooling (in case of R11).
+This is attributed to the large volume within the thermal chamber which has a damping effect, preventing sharp transition points.
+This is a physical limitation of manufacturing with bulk materials, and is representative of the real-world manufacturing scenario for large unbalanced composite laminates.